-With a little effort, we can perform a similar weight-sharing scheme over the notes as we did over time and parts.
-This idea was first proposed in \cite{johnson2017}.
-Recall that we factor the vector of pitches in part $p$ at time $t$ into a sequence of binary predictions, from lowest to highest pitch.
-Instead of building an individual predictor for each pitch conditioned on the notes in the history tensor, we can build a single predictor that conditions on a shifted version of the history tensor centered around the note we want to predict.
-By convolving this predictor over the pitch axis of the history tensor, we can make a prediction at each note location based on a relativized view of the history: see Figure \ref{relpitch} for a visualization of this transformation.
+\textbf{Relative pitch.} We can perform a similar weight-sharing scheme with pitches as we did with time.
+Instead of building an individual predictor for each pitch conditioned on the notes in the history tensor, we adopt an idea proposed in \cite{johnson2017}: build a single predictor that conditions on a shifted version of the history tensor centered around the note we want to predict.
+Convolving this predictor over the pitch axis of the history tensor lets us make a prediction at each note location, as visualized by Figure \ref{relpitch}.

-Like with the time axis, we observe that the distribution over notes is not quite conditionally stationary along the note-class axis.
-For example, a truly relative predictor would generate notes uniformly across the note-class axis, whereas the actual distribution of notes concentrates around middle C. Therefore we augment our history tensor with a one-hot pitch-class feature vector $\textbf{1}_n$ that indicates the note $n$ for which we are presently making a prediction.
+As with time, the distribution over notes is not quite conditionally stationary.
+For example, a truly relative predictor would generate notes uniformly across the note-class axis, whereas the actual distribution of notes concentrates around middle C. Therefore we augment our history tensor with a one-hot feature vector $\textbf{1}_p$ that indicates the pitch $p$ for which we are making a prediction.
 This allows us to take full advantage of all available information when making a prediction, while borrowing strength from shared harmonic patterns in different keys or octaves.
-We compare absolute pitch-indexed classifiers ($\textbf{lin}_n$) to a single, relative pitch classifier ($\textbf{lin}$) in Table \ref{homophonicresults}: compare the loss of pitch models (Loss$_n$) in Experiments (2,3,4), (5,6,7), (8,9,10), (11,12,13), and (15,16).
+We compare absolute pitch-indexed classifiers ($\textbf{lin}_p$) to a single, relative pitch classifier ($\textbf{lin}$) in Table \ref{homophonicresults}: compare the loss of pitch models (Loss$_p$) in experiment groups (2,3,4), (5,6,7), (8,9,10), (11,12,13), and (15,16).